 - Permanent benefits.
-In many situations, a work injury will result in permanent impairment to your body.
-This impairment is converted into a percentage, and your employer or its insurance company should pay a specific number of weeks of benefits based on this percentage.
+In many situations, a work injury will result in permanent impairment to your body which gets converted into a percentage, and your employer or its insurance company should pay a specific number of weeks of benefits based on this percentage.
 This portion of work comp cases is the most contested.

 Depending on the facts of your case, you may be able to get additional benefits as well.
-In some situations, vocational rehabilitation or job training may be available to you.
+For example, in some situations, vocational rehabilitation or job training may be available to you.

-Keep in mind that you may be able to get benefits even if your work injury was not sudden—workers’ compensation covers gradual injuries or illnesses as well, including problems associated with overuse and chronic illnesses or diseases.
+Keep in mind that you may be able to get benefits even if your work injury isn’t immediately apparent.
+This is because workers’ compensation covers gradual injuries or illnesses as well, including problems associated with overuse, chronic illnesses, or diseases.

 Talk to a Stone Mountain Workers’ Compensation Lawyer for Free

 Do you think your workers’ compensation benefits seem low?
 Do you disagree with what your doctor is recommending?
 Are you worried about your future and being able to work?
-If any of these situations apply to you, it’s a good idea to sit down with a member of our team an examine your situation.
-Let us give you a FREE consultation.
-Call us at 404-400-4000 or fill out the form to your right and get your FREE consultation today.
+Then, sit down with the Stone Mountain workers’ compensation lawyers here at John Foy & Associates.
+Contact us for your free consultation today.